Haleem: Khichra

 In the Indian subcontinent, both haleem and khichra are made with similar ingredients.
 In khichra, the chunks of meat remain as cubes, while in haleem the meat cubes are taken out of the pot, bones are removed, the meat is crushed and put back in the pot.
 It is further cooked until the meat completely blends with the lentils, wheat and barley mixture.

 Nutrition

 A high-calorie dish, haleem provides protein from the meat and fibre and carbohydrates from the various combinations of grains and pulses.

 Serving

 Haleem can be served with chopped mint leaves, lemon juice, coriander leaves, fried onions, chopped ginger root or green chilies.
+In Iran and neighbouring countries, such as Uzbekistan, haleem is served with cinnamon and sugar.
 In some regions of Pakistan, Haleem is eaten with Naan or with any type of bread or rice.
-In some parts of Uzbekistan it is served with sugar.